Nort721/JnicHelper/README.md

 After running the command JnicHelper will generate a config.xml file that will protect all the methods that are annotated with the @jnic annotation

-### Note: if you use another java obfuscator before obfuscating with jnic make sure to exclude the @jnic annotaion class from being renamed
+### Note: if you use another java obfuscator before obfuscating with jnic make sure to exclude the @jnic interface from being name obfuscated